-(Page Update 1/11/26)
+(Page Created 1/10/26 Update 3/27/26)

 Bowling coach and BowlU founder, Rick Benoit, made this interesting point on Facebook today (11/10/25): "Most of the time, how to think is more important than what to think."
 That line is expanded here because it is foundational.
 It identifies the turning point in human development.
 In that moment, thinking becomes a function we can consciously utilize to govern self-control.
 Instead of a stream, we merely ride.

-In developmental terms, this is the threshold at which the emotional dimension ceases to dictate, and the mental dimension begins to govern one’s conscious performance.
+In developmental terms, this is the threshold at which the emotional dimension ceases to dictate, and the mental dimension begins to govern one's conscious performance.
 How to think is not a style preference; it is a control function that allows consciousness to examine its own contents, to observe, differentiate, relate, as a dependable, self-activated, integrated intelligence.
-It is the first discipline of a controlled life and the opening level of the Four Steps of Conscious Performance.
+It is the first discipline of a controlled life and the opening level of the Four Steps of Conscious Refinement.

 Any confusion and craziness in this world of ours is largely connected to undeveloped human potential.
 Emotion imagines; mind clarifies.
 But when emotion runs the show, imagination hardens into a pontificated doctrine of what to think that proliferates into warring certainties.
 When a fully integrated mentality assumes its proper function, emotional imagination is liberated to serve by supplying images and passionate energy, which thinking then governs consciously to approach actuality.
 This re-ordering is not abstract; it is practical.
 It turns friction into feedback and noise into information.